-- If you are a foodie and like to evaluate and promote local restaurants, include that.
+- If you are a foodie and like to evaluate and promote local restaurants, talk about it.

 - If you speak another language, include it in your branding.

-When you plant the seeds of your personal brand in all of your conversations, it’s not long before you and your brand are synonymous in people’s minds.
-Intentionally build the narrative with people that you are the expert at what you’ve chosen to do.
+When you plant the seeds of your personal brand in all your conversations, it won’t be long before you and your brand are synonymous in people’s minds.
+Intentionally build the narrative that you are the expert at what you’ve chosen to do.

-This is something that’s done over time, in every interaction you have with people.
-Reinforce what they think about you.
+This is something that’s done over time, in every interaction you have.
+Reinforce what people think about you.
 The more consistent you are, the stronger your brand becomes.

-Focus on quality and consistency in all of your content, and refrain from publishing content that’s a poor reflection of your brand.
+Focus on quality and consistency when creating content, and refrain from publishing anything that’s a poor reflection of your brand.
 It’s a long-term game, but it pays when you’re strategic in how you present yourself.

 Build a community of people who are in your corner.
-Become the leader of a community in your niche, where people can interact with each other and with you.
+Become the leader of a community in your niche, where people can interact with one another and with you.
 Here are some ways you can do that:

-- Facebook Groups: Create a private Facebook group for clients or realtors.
-This is a wonderful way to start meaningful conversation with your audience with very little effort.
-It also gives them a community where they can support each other.
+- Facebook groups: Create a private Facebook group for clients or realtors.
+This is a wonderful way to start meaningful conversations with your audience with very little effort.
+It also gives them a community where they can support one another.